 11. Umbrellas — Break Up

 Umbrellas are a bad idea to give as gifts, because the Chinese word for 'umbrella' (伞 sǎn /san/) sound like the word for 'breaking up' (散 sàn).
 Giving somebody an umbrella may insinuate that you feel your relationship with them has fallen apart.

-Black and White are important colors in funerals, so avoid presents that are largely black or largely white, or wrapping paper or envelopes in these colors.
-Red, however, is believed to be a festive and fortunate color, so red is always a great option for envelopes, or gifts.
+Black and white are traditional colors for funerals, so avoid presents that are largely black or largely white, or wrapping paper or envelopes in these colors.
+Red, however, is believed to be a festive and fortunate color, so red is always a great option for envelopes or gifts.

 Mirrors are a bad idea for gifts throughout much of Asia, as they are believed to attract malicious ghosts.
 On top of that, they are easily broken and breaking things is a bad omen.